Curitiba Brazil Temple: History

-The First Presidency announced the construction of the Curitiba Brazil Temple on August 23, 2002.
+As early as 1953 there was mention of the building of a temple in the region of Curitiba.
+That year LDS Church president Spencer W. Kimball, while dedicating a LDS meetinghouse in Ipoméia, stated, "One day, in this region, there will be a temple of the Lord."
+The construction of the Curitiba Brazil Temple was announced on August 23, 2002.
 At the same time, letters were sent to local church leaders also announcing the Panama City Panama Temple.
 Church president Gordon B. Hinckley selected the temple site in 2004 during his travels to rededicate the São Paulo Brazil Temple.